Mooring solutions for long waves & seiching

 ROPES was a joint industry project and included development and validation of a computer tool to predict the effect of passing vessels for existing and new port and terminal developments.
 The project included extensive scale model testing and full scale monitoring campaigns in the Port of Rotterdam.
 Participants in the project included Ports of Rotterdam, Antwerp and Amsterdam, ExxonMobil, Cavotec, KRVE, and Deltares.
 As a partner OMC holds and has full rights to the developed IP which has used to both validate the OMC passing vessel model and to complement it for ongoing projects.

-OMC has undertaken passing vessel mooring studies at Fremantle (2017), Gladstone (2017, 2016), Port Hedland (2014, 2012, 2011, 2010, 2009, 2008, 2006) Newcastle (2011, 20106), Brisbane (2012), and Cape Lambert (2010).
-For these studies, OMC has used modelling to determine optimum vessel passing speeds and distances given the prevailing environmental conditions, tidal levels and characteristics of both the moored and passing vessels.
-The Port Hedland study also involved validation of the model against full scale measurements, with excellent correlation between measured data and model outputs.
+For the numerous passing vessel mooring studies OMC has performed, modelling has been used to determine optimum vessel passing speeds and distances given the prevailing environmental conditions, tidal levels and characteristics of both the moored and passing vessels.

 Berth Warning System